grig23/primetime.en/help/AccountIQ/troubleshoot.md

 # Troubleshoot {#troubleshoot}

-* When a page takes too long to load, try to refresh the page.
+* If a page or individual panels take too long to load, then try refreshing the page.
+For the current version, depending on the selection of MVPDs and programmers, a page can take up to a minute to load.

 * If you are not able to see any data or graph, then log out of the Account IQ and then log in again.